Bug (2006 film): Reception

+Box office

+During its opening weekend in the United States, it earned $3.24 million, and ranked as number four at the U.S. box office; it was one of the most-seen films of the weekend, placed behind the popular franchise films Pirates of the Caribbean 3, Shrek 3 and Spider-Man 3.

+Critical response

+Audiences surveyed by CinemaScore gave the film a rare average grade of "F" on an A+ to F scale.

 At Cannes, Chicago Sun-Times critic Roger Ebert remarked, "The film has caused a stir at Cannes, not least because its stars, Ashley Judd and Michael Shannon, achieve a kind of manic intensity that's frightening not just in itself but because you fear for the actors."
 A year later, he awarded the film 31/2 stars out of 4, describing it in his review as "lean, direct, unrelenting" and calling it "a return to form after some disappointments like Jade."
 He also acknowledged others' criticism of its single-location setting, which he defended by writing, "There is nothing here to 'open up' and every reason to create a claustrophobic feel.
 Paranoia shuts down into a desperate focus.
 It doesn't spread its wings and fly."

 Judd was praised for her performance by critic Dennis Dermody from Paper, who wrote: "Ashley Judd gives a raw, shattering Oscar-worthy performance."
 Stephen Schaeffer from the Boston Herald called it "one of the most disturbing horror movies imaginable".
-The film received generally positive reviews from the U.K. media, receiving three out of five in The Guardian.
+The film received generally positive reviews from the UK media, with Peter Bradshaw awarding it three out of five stars in The Guardian, and Jason Solomons calling the film "a minor masterpiece of tension and insanity", with Judd's "finest performance in years".
 It was also critic Mark Kermode's film of the week on BBC Radio 5 Live.

-Despite the praise, CinemaScore gave it a rating of "F" based on surveys from general audiences.